 Hiring and Timeline: All Graduate Associates are hired to begin work at the start of the fall semester.
 Applications are solicited via Morning Mail and then reviewed by the Associate Director.
-Strong applicants are then invited to interview with the Associate Director and an experience Graduate Associate.
-All new hired must commit to attending an orientation and to observing experience Associates before beginning their own work in the Center.
+Strong applicants are then invited to interview with the Associate Director and an experienced Graduate Associate.
+All new hires must commit to attending an orientation and to observing experienced Associates before beginning their own work in the Center.

-Job Description: Graduate Associates work one-on-one with writers during 60-minute pre-scheduled appointments in the newly renovated Writing Center on the 5th floor of the SciLi, Sunday-Thursday, 3:00-9:00pm.
+Job Description: Graduate Associates work one-on-one with writers during 60-minute pre-scheduled appointments in the Writing Center on the 5th floor of the SciLi, Sunday-Thursday, 3:00-9:00pm.
 Associates come from all disciplines.
-As an Associate, you can expect to work with writers across the curriculum as well as university.
-Writers who request consultations may be undergraduates, graduates, post-docs, or faculty members who arrive at the Writing Center seeking support for any aspect of the writing process you can possibly imagine.
+As an Associate, you can expect to work with writers across the curriculum.
+Writers who request consultations may be undergraduates, graduates, post-docs, staff, or faculty members who arrive at the Writing Center seeking support for any aspect of the writing process you can possibly imagine.
 Successful Associates are flexible; writer-centered—committed to employing a liberatory, non-hierarchical pedagogy of writing; familiar with foundational writing theory and evidence-based practices for teaching and learning writing (our training and professional development work will facilitate this expertise); and consider themselves part of a community of writers on campus who are drawn to work in service of nurturing a culture of writing at Brown University.

 - Training: Before beginning work, all new Associates must commit to attending a fall orientation and participating in observations and mentoring with experienced Associates (around 15 hours of paid training).